Oxalis

-Many of the species are known as wood sorrels (sometimes written "woodsorrels" or "wood-sorrels") as they have an acidic taste reminiscent of the sorrel proper (Rumex acetosa), which is only distantly related.
-Some species are called yellow sorrels or pink sorrels after the color of their flowers instead.
+Many of the species are known as wood-sorrels (also as wood sorrels or woodsorrels) as they have an acidic taste reminiscent of the sorrel proper (Rumex acetosa), which is not closely related.
+Some species are called yellow sorrels or pink sorrels after the colour of their flowers instead.
 Other species are colloquially known as false shamrocks, and some called sourgrasses.
 For the genus as a whole, the term oxalises is also used.

-Description and ecology
+Description

-These plants are annual or perennial.
+The plants are annual or perennial.
 The leaves are divided into three to ten or more obovate and top-notched leaflets, arranged palmately with all the leaflets of roughly equal size.
-The majority of species have three leaflets; in these species, the leaves are superficially similar to those of some clovers.
+The majority of species have three leaflets, superficially similar to those of some clovers.
 Some species exhibit rapid changes in leaf angle in response to temporarily high light intensity to decrease photoinhibition.